|

 About the Author

-Dan Fivey is a Personal trainer with 10 years of experience who has travelled the world promoting Whole Body Vibration (WBV).
-He has worked with athletes in a variety of sports, general public, disabled and rehab patients with WBV with excellent results.
+Dan Fivey is a Personal trainer with ten years of experience who has travelled the world, promoting Whole Body Vibration (WBV).
+He has worked with athletes in a variety of sports, the general public, the disabled, and rehab patients with WBV with excellent results.